We invite you to participate in the Lorentz Center workshop

 ICT With Industry

 The ICT with Industry workshop brings together scientists and professionals from industry and governments.
-The workshop revolves around five exciting case studies, which are subject to an intense week of analyzing, discussing, and modeling solutions.
+The workshop revolves around five exiting case studies, which are subject to an intense week of analyzing, discussing, and modeling solutions.

 You will be part of a team of 5 to 8 dedicated researchers from various ICT-disciplines, actively collaborating on one of the cases during the week.

 - the opportunity to work on an interesting and real-life data science problem provided by a company